Riccardo Montolivo: Fiorentina

 His good form earned him a spot for the Summer Olympics in Beijing.
 As he sustained an injury while playing in the competition, he missed the first round of 2008–09 Serie A, against Juventus.
 He scored a crucial brace as Fiorentina defeated Udinese 4–2 after being down 0–1 in the first half.
 Montolivo scored two more goals against Sampdoria and Napoli and he ended the season with two goals, two more than his previous season.
 On 17 January 2009, he captained Fiorentina for the first time in a 1–0 defeat to AC Milan.

-In 2009–10 season, Montolivo was made club captain following the departure of Dario Dainelli.
+In the 2009–10 season, Montolivo was made club captain following the departure of Dario Dainelli.
 Montolivo also expressed that the departure of Dainelli and Martin Jørgensen had weakened the team, but with Sébastien Frey and Marco Donadel, he formed a strong midfield.
 Despite gaining attention from big clubs he said that Fiorentina was his house and he would not change his club.

-Again, the next season started with injury for Montolivo—he had a small problem with his ankle.
+Again, the next season started with injury for Montolivo — he had a small problem with his ankle.
 However, he was operated and it was remedied.
 His form saw him included in Italian squad for 2010 FIFA World Cup.
 He scored goals against Palermo and Cesena as he ended the season with 2 goals in 29 matches.

-At the beginning of his last season Fiorentina, 2011–12, Montolivo said he would leave Fiorentina after his contract expired, expressing an intent to play for a club of higher calibre.
+At the beginning of his last season in Fiorentina, 2011–12, Montolivo said he would leave Fiorentina after his contract expired, expressing an intent to play for a club of higher calibre.
 As a result, he was stripped of his captaincy and replaced by Alessandro Gamberini, with Stevan Jovetić as vice-captain.
 Montolivo made his 200th appearance for the club in a 2–0 loss against Palermo on 27 November 2011.